carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-If we run the following, we will put a label in each gene that says to which genome it belongs.
+Let's run the following to put the name of the genome in the header of each sequence.

 ~~~
 $ ls *.faa | while read line